yeshua453/website/docs/controls/column.md

 * `auto` - scrolling is enabled and scroll bar is only shown when scrolling occurs.
 * `adaptive` - scrolling is enabled and scroll bar is always shown when running app as web or desktop.
 * `always` - scrolling is enabled and scroll bar is always shown.
+* `hidden` - scrolling is enabled, but scroll bar is always hidden.

 ### `auto_scroll`